duraseb/meshtastic_firmware/SIGNAL_ROUTING.md

 4. **Overrides**: Downstream relay obligations and stock coverage needs can force a relay.

 **Post-cancellation — unique coverage re-evaluation:**
-When a dupe arrives and `isDupeRelayRedundant` is called, it checks whether we still have neighbors not reachable by any transmitter heard so far (original `heardFrom` + all subsequent dupe relayers).
-Transmitters are accumulated across all dupes for the same packet.
-If we have unique coverage, `isDupeRelayRedundant` returns false (keep our scheduled relay).
-If all our neighbors are already covered, it returns true (cancel).
+When a dupe arrives, `FloodingRouter::perhapsCancelDupe` is called.
+For SR committed relays, it first checks whether the packet is still in the TX queue (`findInTxQueue`):

+- **Already transmitted** (not in TX queue): the packet has already been sent; nothing to cancel.
+Log "Already relayed — ignoring dupe" and return immediately.
+Coverage computation is skipped entirely since it would be wasted work.
+- **Still pending** (in TX queue): call `areAllNeighborsCovered(p)` to evaluate whether the dupe relayer now covers all our neighbors.
+Transmitters are accumulated across all dupes for the same packet (original `heardFrom` + all subsequent dupe relayers).
+If all neighbors are covered → cancel and clear the committed relay.
+If we still have unique coverage → keep our scheduled relay.

+Note: a packet is removed from the TX queue at `dequeue()`, which happens immediately before `startSend()` — not after transmission completes.
+So `findInTxQueue` returns false as soon as the packet starts transmitting.

 Because Phase 2 assigns each SR candidate a unique sequential slot, two nodes with unique coverage will never collide when both keep their relays.

 ```
 Slot timing example (150ms half-airtime):